jlink/property-based-testing-in-kotlin/docs/README.md

 ```

 In addition to the `AssertionFailedError` two sets of data are being shown:
-the _original sample_ and the _shrunk sample_.
+the _shrunk sample_ and the _original sample_.
 Both show data that make the property fail.
-Whereas the former is (pseudo-)randomly generated, the latter is the result of _shrinking_ the original set of values.
+Whereas the latter is (pseudo-)randomly generated, the _shrunk sample_ is the result of _shrinking_ the original set of values.
-_Shrinking_ is PBT lingo for taking the original failing sample, making it somewhat "smaller"
+_Shrinking_ is PBT lingo for taking the original failing sample, making it "smaller" in relation to an internal size metric,
 and re-running the property function with this simplified version.
 This _shrinking phase_ continues until no smaller sample can be found.